clux/facemaulers/recaps/117-acro-police.md

 - eidolon protects light passage (only stops visible otherwise)

 TODO:
+- one more NPC ghost? spirit of K? kobold vamp enough?
+- something cool / dead in the acid..
 - do some more Auril Frostmaiden style things with the bone setup
 - Kiaransalee foreshadowing (sentient remains propagate throughout)
   * Auril frostmaiden lore read